Natural Remedies for a Pulled Muscle to Keep You in the Game

 Delaying ice treatment can prolong recovery and cause scar tissue to form around the injury, restricting full range of motion of the joint or muscle.

-Besides icing, here are more natural remedies you can try at home to facilitate recovery and get back on the field or in the weight room sooner rather than later.
+Besides icing, here are more natural remedies you can try at home to facilitate pulled muscle recovery and get back on the field or in the weight room sooner rather than later.

 Powdered ginger contains a natural aspirin-like, anti-inflammatory substance called zingibain.